Find Product

 Weekly driving limit 56 hours maximum in any one week A “week” runs Monday 00:00 to Sunday 24:00

-Fortnightly driving limit 90 hours across any two consecutive weeks Cannot use both weekly extensions in the same fortnight
+Fortnightly driving limit 90 hours across any two consecutive weeks You can’t use both weekly extensions in the same fortnight

 Mandatory break 45 minutes after every 4.5 hours of driving Can be split: 15 minutes then 30 minutes, in that order

-Daily rest Minimum 11 consecutive hours (reducible to 9 hours up to 3 times per week) Reduced rest must be compensated before the end of the following week
+Daily rest Minimum 11 consecutive hours, can drop to 9 hours up to three times a week Reduced rest has to be compensated by the end of the following week

-Weekly rest Minimum 45 consecutive hours (reducible to 24 hours on alternate weeks) Reduced weekly rest must be compensated in full before end of third following week
+Weekly rest Minimum 45 consecutive hours, can drop to 24 hours on alternate weeks Reduced weekly rest has to be made up in full before the end of the third following week

 Tachograph data retention Driver card data: 12 months minimum.
 Vehicle unit data: 24 months minimum.
-Must be available for DVSA inspection on request
+Has to be available to DVSA on request

-⚠️ Tachograph Exemptions: Do Not Assume They Apply
+⚠️ Tachograph Exemptions: Don’t Just Assume You Qualify

-Some vehicles are exempt from tachograph rules – including certain agricultural vehicles, vehicles used for own-account transport within a 100km radius, and vehicles under 7.5 tonnes used for carrying materials or equipment used by the driver in the course of their work.
-These exemptions are precise and conditional.
-Many operators incorrectly believe they qualify for an exemption when they do not.
-If you are unsure whether your operation qualifies, check the DVSA’s official drivers’ hours guidance on GOV.UK before assuming you are exempt.
+Some vehicles are exempt from tachograph rules.
+Certain agricultural vehicles, own-account transport within a 100km radius, and vehicles under 7.5 tonnes used to carry materials or equipment used by the driver in their work.
+The exemptions are precise and conditional.
+Plenty of operators believe they qualify when they don’t.
+If you’re not sure, the DVSA drivers’ hours guidance on GOV.UK is the authoritative source.
+Worth a read before you assume.

-DVSA has the power to inspect vehicles at the roadside and at operating centres without notice.
-If a vehicle is found to have a dangerous defect, DVSA can issue an immediate prohibition notice – the vehicle cannot move until the defect is rectified and a DVSA examiner has cleared it.
-A pattern of defective vehicles found at roadside checks will affect your OCRS, increase the frequency of future checks, and can be referred to the Traffic Commissioner.
-It also affects how specialist HGV underwriters assess your renewal.
+DVSA can inspect vehicles at the roadside or at your operating centre with no notice.
+If a vehicle’s got a dangerous defect, they can issue an immediate prohibition.
+The vehicle doesn’t move until the defect’s fixed and a DVSA examiner gives the all-clear.
+A pattern of defective vehicles at roadside checks hits your OCRS, leads to more frequent attention, and can land you in front of the Traffic Commissioner.
+It also feeds into how specialist HGV underwriters look at your renewal.

-DVSA Daily Driver Walkaround Check – Key Inspection Points
+DVSA Daily Driver Walkaround Check: The Main Inspection Points

-Failing to carry out and record daily walkaround checks is a breach of O licence conditions.
-Persistent failures or patterns of unfound defects can lead to a prohibition notice and Traffic Commissioner referral.
+Skipping the daily walkaround, or doing it but not recording it, is a breach of O licence conditions.
+A pattern of unfound defects can lead to a prohibition and a Traffic Commissioner referral.
 The DVSA 24-point check covers:

 Tyres and Wheels